 Do you think London is a good place to develop a musician career?
 Is it hard or easy to be part of the music scene in London?
 Could you tell me more about your experience there?

 I have spent 30 years in London and the majority of my musical career has been based here.
 Despite all of this, I have found the music scene to be both exciting and at the same time depressing.
 I don’t think that I truly knew how a musician should be treated until I went on tour to New York last September.
 I was thrilled to be able to play some gigs over there and not only was the reception incredibly welcoming and warm, but I was treated with a respect that I hadn’t really experienced in London apart from one or two bars which I continue to play in.
 Not only was I paid for a number of gigs there (and paid well!) but whenever there wasn’t a pay packet at the end of the night, there was always a few dollars from the hat that went around the bar.
-One bar in particular, An Beal Bocht in the Bronx, I was offered a gig and was not allowed to pay for a pint because I was a performer.
-Here in London, I’ve played gigs where I’ve arrived a few minutes early for sound check and not been allowed to wait in the venue – myself and my drummer forced to stand outside in the pouring rain while the staff prepare the venue.
+One bar, in particular, An Beal Bocht in the Bronx, I was offered a gig and was not allowed to pay for a pint because I was a performer.
+Here in London, I’ve played gigs where I’ve arrived a few minutes early for sound check and not been allowed to wait in the venue – myself and my drummer forced to stand outside in the pouring rain while the staff prepares the venue.
 The distinction between the two cities and the way they treat their artists is astonishing and I sincerely believe that London has a lot to learn.

 Thank you very much for your kind words!
 I think that like anyone who has a passion for their Art, there is an autobiographical element.
 It is important to me to be able to translate this into my songs, even if it doesn’t always make sense to the listener (and sometimes my lyrics are a bit obscure!)
 I am inspired by people, love, strange things (a song I wrote!) and animals!
-There are huge musical influences of course too, being raised on The Beatles and Beach Boys, Joni Mitchel and Neil Young, Patti Smith and Bob Dylan.
+There are huge musical influences of course too, being raised on The Beatles and Beach Boys, Joni Mitchel and Neil Young, Patti Smith, and Bob Dylan.
 There are countless modern day bands that I love too like PJ Harvey, Beach House and Martha Wainwright.

 What are your plans for the future?
 Are you planning some new?